MileHacker Logo

 Station & Port Departures

-Lübeck Hauptbahnhof offers shops, kiosks, cafes, restrooms, and luggage lockers.
-For ferry departures from Travemünde, check with your specific operator for recommended check-in times.
+Lübeck Hauptbahnhof offers shops, kiosks, cafes, restrooms, and baggage lockers.
+For ferry travel departures from Travemünde, check with your specific operator for recommended check-in times.

 Departure Guidelines

 • Lübeck Hauptbahnhof: Arrive 15-30 minutes before train departure.
-No formal check-in for regional trains.
+No formal check-in for inter-town trains.

 • Ferry Ports (Travemünde): Typically 1-2 hours before departure, especially with a vehicle.